rlesperance/ContentMigration/Online_to_Online/Copy_Items.md

     #check if already there
     exists = False
     for x in target.content.search(source_item["title"]):
-        sourcekey = [s for s in x.typeKeywords if 'source' in s] if not sourcekey:
+        sourcekey = [s for s in x.typeKeywords if 'source-' in s] if not sourcekey:
             continue
         if source_item["itemID"] == sourcekey[0].partition("-")[2]: